 (m) Place Win and Place Lose Bets

-Place win and place lose bets work precisely like lay/buy bets.
-However, the casino will not pay you true odds.
-A Place Win bet means you can bet at any moment of the game that one of the following will come up before a 7 is rolled: 10, 9, 8, 6, 5, or 4.
-If your chosen number is rolled before a seven, your Place Win bet will win.
-A Place Lose bet works the other way around.
+These bets work in the same way as buy/lay bets.
+But, the casino won't pay out true odds.
+You can make a Place Win bet at any time during the game.
+You are betting that one of the following numbers, 4, 5, 6, 8, 9, or 10, will come up before a 7 is rolled.
+If your number comes up before a seven, you win.
+A Place Lose bet is just the opposite.

 Strategies for Winning at Craps